Sven Köhler (footballer, born 1966): Coaching career

-In 2001, Köhler joined Dynamo Dresden to serve as assistant manager to Christoph Franke, who had coached him at Chemnitz.
+While still playing, Köhler joined Dynamo Dresden to serve as assistant manager to Christoph Franke, who had coached him at Chemnitz.
 He made two appearances for the club, but remained as assistant coach until Franke was dismissed in 2005, after earning two promotions to lift the club from the NOFV-Oberliga to the 2.
 Bundesliga.
 After Franke's departure, Köhler served as interim head coach and remained at Dynamo as coach of the under-19 team, before leaving to manage Hallescher FC in 2007.
 The club won the NOFV-Oberliga Süd, and direct promotion to the Regionalliga Nord, in his first season in charge.
 In the 2011–12 season, Köhler guided Halle to the Regionalliga Nord title, and promotion to the 3.
 Liga, after a three-way promotion battle with Holstein Kiel and RB Leipzig.
 Halle had conceded only 15 goals in the 34 league games, and achieved a clean sheet in 24 of those matches.
 He was sacked on 30 August 2015.
 He was appointed as the head coach of Chemnitzer FC on 2 March 2016.
+He left after the 2016–17 season.